Xi Jinping says he will support Pakistan in stabilizing its financial situation - ExBulletin

 BEIJING (Reuters) – China will continue to support Pakistan in stabilizing its financial situation, state media said on Wednesday quoting Chinese President Xi Jinping.

-China and Pakistan should move forward more efficiently in building their economic corridor, as well as speed up infrastructure construction for the Gwadar seaport, state media reported.
+China and Pakistan should move forward more effectively in building their economic corridoras well as accelerating the construction of infrastructure for the seaport of Gwadar, state media reported.

 Prime Minister Shehbaz is on a two-day official visit with a high-level delegation at the invitation of Premier Li Keqiang.
 The main purpose of the meeting was to revitalize the CPEC project.